APSL/puput/docs/setup.rst

 Wagtail blog app
 ----------------
 1. Install Puput and its dependencies :code:`pip install puput`
-2. Add :code:`puput` to your :setting:`INSTALLED_APPS` in :file:`settings.py` file.
+2. Add :code:`puput` to your :code:`INSTALLED_APPS` in :file:`settings.py` file.
-3. If you have previously defined Wagtail urls in :file:`urls.py` set :setting:`PUPUT_AS_PLUGIN = True` in the :file:`settings.py`.
+3. If you have previously defined Wagtail urls in :file:`urls.py` set :code:`PUPUT_AS_PLUGIN = True` in the :file:`settings.py`.
 This will avoid to include Wagtail urls again when you include necessary Puput urls.
 4. Include Puput urls in your :file:`urls.py` file.

 .. code-block:: python